kinturkt/Data-Analysis/README.md

 <b>File:</b> Summer Olympics.ipynb

 This project provides an in-depth analysis of data from the Summer Olympics, examining country performances, athlete statistics, and event-specific trends.
 Key analysis includes:
-Top-performing countries
+Top-performing countries <b>
-Gender-wise distribution of athletes
+Gender-wise distribution of athletes <b>
-Event-wise medal count trends
+Event-wise medal count trends <b>
 Historical performance of nations over the years

 <h3> 2.
 Uber Data Analysis</h3>
 <b>File:</b> Uber Data Analysis.ipynb

 In this project, Uber ride data is analyzed to extract insights such as:
-Peak hours for rides
+Peak hours for rides <b>
-Ride density across different locations
+Ride density across different locations <b>
-Trends in fare pricing over time
+Trends in fare pricing over time <b>
 Customer behavior based on time of day or day of the week

 <h3>3.
 Heart Attack Analysis</h3>